leereagle/RepData_PeerAssessment1/PA1_template.md

 1. Load the data (i.e. read.csv())

-This step will consist in step 2.
+This step will consist in next step.

 2. Process/transform the data (if necessary) into a format suitable for your analysis